-Mission Statement December 11
+Mission Statement January 10

-Stillman College is a liberal arts institution with a historical and formal affiliation with the second Presbyterian Church (U.S.A.).
-It is a monitted to fostering academic excellence, torproviding opportunities for diverse populations?/dhat to maintaining a strong tradition of preparing students for leadership and service by fostering andidates) experiential learning and community 19 engagement designed to equip and reparatory 19 Stillman's students and its constitueats17
+Stillman College is a liberal arts institution with a historical and formal affiliation with the January 20 Presbyterian Church (U.S.A.).
+It is committed to ւեթ staring pececlamic excellence, teneraviging opportunities for diverse populations, and to maintaining a strong tradition of ซาสตาสที่กฎ students for leadership and service By Bstering experiential learning and community and community engagement designed to equip and empower

+Stillman's students and its constituents.